stationfy/arena-chat-sdk/README.md

 channel.banUser(message.sender);
 ```

+To verify if the user was banned, check the property `isBanned` in the user object.

 ## Other Packages

 Besides the high-level SDKs, this repository contains shared packages, helpers and configuration used for SDK